 Extremecockpics and curing ceremonies by native peoples in Mesoamerica for more than 3,000 years.
 Today, the recreational use of hallucinogenic fungi by Westerners is widespread, especially in various regions of the United States, Canada, Mexico, Caribbean, Great Britain, Europe (especially in the Netherlands), Scandinavia, South America, Southeast Asia, India, Bali, Samoa; Australia and New Zealand.
 The modern, non-traditional use of

 hallucinogenic mushrooms has been stimulated, by media reports in newspapers,

 World Wide Web and Internet, and also by the scholarly and popular journal publications of the renown ethnomycologist R. Gordon

 Information in this guide has been gathered from personal experiences in Australia by the author and from reports in the scientific literature, news items appearing

 several members of a family eat the mushrooms together: it is not uncommon for a father, mother, children, uncles, and aunts to all participate in these transformations of the mind that elevate consciousness onto a higher plan.
 The kinship relation is thus the basis of the transcendental subjectivity that Husserl said is intersubjectivity.
 The mushrooms themselves are eaten in pairs, a couple representing man and woman that symbolizes the dual principle of procreation and creation.
 Then they sit together in their inner light, dream and realize and converse with each other, presences seated there together, their bodies immaterialized by the blackness, voices from without their communality.
 In a general sense, for everyone present the purpose of the session is a therapeutic catharsis.
 The chemicals of transformation of revelation that open the circuits of light, vision, and communication, called by us mind-manifesting, were known to the American Indians as medicines: the means given to men to know and to heal, to see and to say the truth.
 Among the Mazatecs, many, one time or another during their lives, have eaten the mushrooms, whether to cure themselves of an ailment or to resolve a problem; but it is not everyone who has a predilection for such extreme and arduous experiences of the creative imagination or who would want to repeat such journeys into the strange, unknown depths of the brain very frequently: those who do are the shamans, the masters, whose vocation it is to eat the mushrooms because they are the men of the spirit, the men of language, the men of wisdom.
 They are individuals recognized by their people to be expert in such psychological adventures, and when the others eat the mushrooms they always call to be with them, as a guide, one of those who is considered to be particularly acquainted with these modalities of the spirit.
 The medicine man presides over the session, for just as the Mazatec family is paternal and authoritarian, the liberating experience unfolds in the authoritarian context of a situation in which, rather than being allowed to speak or encouraged to express themselves, everyone is enjoined to keep silent and listen while the shaman speaks for each of those who are present.
 As one of the early Spanish chroniclers of the New World said: "They pay a sorcerer who eats them the mushrooms and tells them what they have taught him.
-He does so by means of a rhythmic chant in full voice."The first livestock to arrive in Australia were brought from the Cape of Good Hope inThe first livestock to arrive in Australia were brought from the Cape of Good Hope in
+He does so by means of a rhythmic chant in full voice."There are more than 1 dozen species of "magic mushrooms" in Australia and NewMost recreational users of Psilocybe cubensis (when grown in vitro) require a dosage of

-Most recreational users of Psilocybe cubensis (when grown in vitro) require a dosage ofThe Mazatec Indians, who have a long tradition of using the mushrooms, inhabit a range of mountains called the Sierra Mazateca in the northeastern corner of the Mexican state of Oaxaca.
+The Mazatec Indians, who have a long tradition of using the mushrooms, inhabit a range of mountains called the Sierra Mazateca in the northeastern corner of the Mexican state of Oaxaca.
 The shamans in this essay are all natives of the town of Huautla de Jimenez.
 Properly speaking they are Huautecans; but since the language they speak has been called Mazatec and they have been referred to in the previous anthropological literature as Mazatecs, I have retained that name, though strictly speaking, Mazatecs are the inhabitants of the village of Mazatlan in the same mountains.The Mazatec Indians, who have a long tradition of using the mushrooms, inhabit a range of mountains called the Sierra Mazateca in the northeastern corner of the Mexican state of Oaxaca.
 The shamans in this essay are all natives of the town of Huautla de Jimenez.
 Properly speaking they are Huautecans; but since the language they speak has been called Mazatec and they have been referred to in the previous anthropological literature as Mazatecs, I have retained that name, though strictly speaking, Mazatecs are the inhabitants of the village of Mazatlan in the same mountains.Mind-altering (psilocybine containing) mushrooms have been traditionally used in religious healing and curing ceremonies by native